 What can you expect to spend on a security assessment?

-If you opt for a repeat assessment of your 200 nodes in a year, you can expect to pay at least $13,500.
+If you opt for a repeat assessment of your 200 users in a year, you can expect to pay at least $13,500.

-The price for an initial security assessment would increase to $22,500 or more for 500 nodes, assuming you’re operating on one site.
+The price for an initial security assessment would increase to $22,500 or more for 500 users, assuming you’re operating on one site.
 Your annual review would cost around $20,250.